I am no different than anyone else

 … Minister Landers noted the importance of the Health Care in Danger (HCiD) Project, which was piloted in …

-… facilities where hygiene is inadequate, health care unavailable and safety impossible to … to be concerned about poor and sometimes dangerous practices in the area of prison …
+… facilities where hygiene is inadequate, health care unavailable and safety impossible to … safety, healthful food, sanitation, medical care, access to justice and humane treatment. …

 Try one of the following resources: